Fragments Primer

 The Fragments protocol was designed to bend rather than break under extreme market conditions.
 This means the system prefers temporary volatility over any condition that could: directly damage the broader ecosystem, lead to insolvency, or otherwise force the system to forever cease function.

-Recall that the Fragments protocol works by splitting a medium volatility asset into a high-volatility derivative (hvBTC) and a low-volatility derivative (lvBTC).
+Recall that the Fragments protocol works by splitting a medium volatility asset into a high-volatility derivative (JrBTC) and a low-volatility derivative (SrBTC).

-• lvBTC and hvBTC are one-directional, proportional claims on baskets of collateral:
+• SrBTC and JrBTC are one-directional, proportional claims on baskets of collateral:

 Similar to how a UNI-V2 LP token is a one-directional proportional claim on a basket of two assets.

-• The value of lvBTC (and hvBTC) is determined by the redeemable value of its collateral:
+• The value of SrBTC (and JrBTC) is determined by the redeemable value of its collateral:

 Similar to how the value of a UNI-V2 LP token is determined by the redeemable value of its collateral.